 How to get involved

-- Use your existing contacts to find a consortium and join-up.
-Working with experienced participants is a good place for a newcomer to start.
+- Use your existing contacts to find a consortium to join.
+Working with experienced participants is a great place for a newcomer to start.

-- Build your own consortium using your existing contacts.
+- Build your own consortium using your existing networks.

 How to apply